Do you have to pay income tax on social security? How will it impact the taxes on your other income from interest and

 Whether or not your social security benefits are taxable depends on your total income and filing status.
 In addition, it changes from year to year, so while your social security benefits may have been tax free last year, you could owe tax this year.

 My grandma found herself in that very situation one year and was shocked she would owe tax on her social security benefits.

 If Social Security is Your Only Income.
-There are general rules for minimum income to file taxes based on gross income.
-However, gross income doesn’t include social security benefits, so as long as Social Security benefits are your ONLY income, your benefits are not taxable.
+There are general rules for the minimum income to file taxes based on gross income.
+However, gross income doesn’t include social security benefits; as long as Social Security benefits are your ONLY income, your benefits are not taxable.

 You’ll get a SSA-1099 form which shows the amount of social security income you received.